Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Added quality presets (low, medium, high) for exports
 - Implemented custom resolution and FPS settings for exports
 - Added export metadata customization
+- Enhanced UI with animations, transitions, and visual feedback
+- Improved Navbar with sticky positioning and help documentation drawer
+- Enhanced Sidebar with active indicators and hover effects
+- Redesigned HomePage with modern layout, animations, and better visual hierarchy
+- Enhanced GeneratorPage with loading states, skeleton screens, and improved error handling
+- Added tooltips and better form feedback throughout the application
+- Implemented responsive design for different screen sizes
+- Added accessibility improvements for keyboard navigation and screen readers

 ## Notes
 - The user has existing avatars (Mike and Mira) with a futuristic, high-tech aesthetic